 Can I get quantitative reasoning or elective credit for this class?

 Yes, this class counts as Quantitative Intensive (QI) credit towards a bachelor of science degree.
-Notice that the official list of courses does not list this course because it is out of date, but will list it in the future.

 This class will satisfy the computing requirements for applied math students.